0x5c4r3/jekyll-theme-console/_docs/2024-1-1-Ansible.markdown

           3036
 ```
 &nbsp;
-Copy the hash starting with "$ANSIBLE_VAULT......." and use _ansible2john_ to convert it in a crackable way to then:
+Copy the hash starting with "$ANSIBLE_VAULT......." and use <div style="color:red">ansible2john</div> to convert it in a crackable way to then:
 &nbsp;
 ```shell
 hashcat testhash.txt --force --hash-type=16900 /usr/share/wordlists/rockyou.txt